xryanglab/CASREL/README.md

 # CASREL
 Cell-specific alternative splicing regulation inference via explainable learning.

-The `demo` directory contains example notebooks and minimal test datasets to help users get started with CASREL.
+The `demo` directory contains example notebook and minimal test dataset to help users get started with CASREL.
 These materials demonstrate the complete workflow using a simplified dataset while serving as templates for analyzing your own data.

 ## Getting start ##